-In the absence of any measure of the impact of the optimisation process, the Authority does not propose to apply any specific adjustments to this measure but intends to take this into account when considering the application of a general efficiency target.
+In the absence of any measure of the impact of the optimisation process, the Authority proposed not to apply any specific adjustments to this measure but intended to take this into account when considering the application of a general efficiency target.

-The Authority notes that Arup did not recommend any adjustments to SunWater's preventive maintenance costs.
+The Authority noted that Arup did not recommend any adjustments to SunWater's preventive maintenance costs.

-As discussed in relation to preventive maintenance, the Authority notes that total maintenance costs are forecast to decrease by 3%, with a 39% decrease in forecast corrective maintenance costs.
+As discussed in relation to preventive maintenance, the Authority noted that total maintenance costs are forecast to decrease by 3%, with a 39% decrease in forecast corrective maintenance costs.

-The Authority does not recommend any specific adjustment to SunWater's proposed corrective maintenance costs.
+The Authority did not recommend any specific adjustment to SunWater's proposed corrective maintenance costs.